gentoo-mirror/xira/README.md

 This project is also in its early stage, with frequent changes, and future plans.
 Most notably I'd like to implement something like `make.conf.lto` and related concepts from [Gentoo-LTO](https://github.com/InBetweenNames/gentooLTO), which hasn't been updated since Dec.
 2022, at time of writing this.
 (2023-08-02)

+### Requirements
+- x86-64-v3 compatible machine
+    - CFLAGS in profiles and some ebuilds explicitly state `-march=x86-64-v3`, as of now.
+- LLVM profile
+    - Best is to install using the LLVM stage3.
+    - Use either the main repository LLVM profile, or the `llvm-desktop` profiles here (preferred).

 ## Why?
 Because I can :3
 In all seriousness, this overlay exists because of: